kendall-s/do_commissioning/plots/README.md

 <br/>

-# 1.4 Atmospheric Sample: One Instrument
+# 3.4 Atmospheric Saturated Sample: One Instrument

+## 3.4.1 Atmospheric Saturated Sample: Instrument New B

 > Using the atmospheric sample setup, 12 samples were collected.
 All of these samples were analysed on one of the new instruments.
 Instrument New B was used, this was the instrument which was installed into the Hydrochemistry lab to replace the old instrument.
 Samples were taken at 21.5°C with air pressure of 1010.7 atm.